 So who are we when we are not addicted?
 It’s who we are in the moments we are not controlled by the wanting, thinking mind.
 Dr. Maté recalls meeting some indigenous people in Malaysia while walking in the jungle and noticing how they were: absolutely grounded in themselves, present, neither afraid nor aggressive, they seemed to feel safe and rooted in their world.
 He contrasts this with the neurotic consciousness of our world, where many are troubled and uncomfortable in their own skin.
 The point is not to idealize indigenous people but to note that it’s possible to be like that.
 It is not something we are evolving into, but qualities that already exist.

 Dr. Maté proposes that not achieving this grounded state is not a personal failure but a cultural one…that it takes vigilance not to be addicted in this society.
+Vigilance, and perhaps the help and intervention of groups such as Recovery Circle to help steer you to a clearer path.
 He also observes that the individual degree of wanting is related to how much emptiness that individual experiences which is then related to what occurred early in that individual’s life.

 “The heart of addiction is loss and pain.
 The big loss is not that your mother or father didn’t love you in a complete enough way…the big loss is that you lost the connection to yourself.”
 Addiction is our response to, and the unsustainable way we attempt to cope with, being disconnected from our essence.

 There is hope…on some level nothing is lost…our essence is there to be found if we look.
 Our problems are simply opportunities to learn and grow.
 Maté suggests the following qualities are needed to get to the place where we are comfortable in our own skin: